upul/logistic_regression/README.md

-# logistic_-regression
+# Logistic Regression from the Scratch
-Logistic Regression from the Scratch
+## Case Study: Determine whether a person makes over 50K a year,